 Final declaration each year

-After the end of your accounting period, you need to ‘crystallise’ your income tax.
+By 31 January following the end of the tax year, you need to ‘crystallise’ your income tax.

 This means you’ll need to use software to view the final income tax estimate calculated by HMRC, which includes details of all the income, expenses and allowances you’ve told it about.